 Due to the recent election consolidation legislation, elections can now be held four times per year.
 Please consult your local newspaper for important notices related to elections.

 If you are interested in working in a precinct on election day, complete the Election Inspector Application and return it to the Clerk's office.

 Precinct 1: Voters residing West of M-37 are located in Precinct 1 (residing outside the Village of Middleville), voting at the Thornapple Township Emergency Services Building, 128 High Street in downtown Middleville.

 Precinct 2: Voters residing East of M-37 are located in Precinct 2 (residing outside the Village of Middleville), voting at the Thornapple Township Hall, 200 E. Main St. in downtown Middleville.

 Precinct 3: Voters residing within the corporate limits of the Village of Middleville, voting at the Village of Middleville Hall, 100 E. Main St. in downtown Middleville.

-Please feel free to contact our Township Clerk, Cindy Willshire or our Deputy Clerk, Stephanie Skidmore during normal business hours.
+Please feel free to contact our Township Clerk, Cindy Willshire or our Deputy Clerk, Amy Brown during normal business hours.
 Our office is open from 9:00am - 4:00pm EST, Monday through Thursday.
 We are open on Fridays by appointment only.
 To obtain an Absentee Ballot Application, please come to the Thornapple Township hall or email: firstname.lastname@example.org

 To register to vote, you must be all of the following: